fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

 Hi, I'm [Hamel Husain](https://twitter.com/HamelHusain).
 I'm a machine learning engineer at GitHub.
 Recently, GitHub released a new product called [GitHub Actions](https://github.com/features/actions), which has mostly flown under the radar in the machine learning and data science community as just another continuous integration tool.

 Recently, I've been able to use GitHub Actions to build some very unique tools for Data Scientists, which I want to share with you today.
-Most importantly, I hope to get you excited about GitHub Actions, and the promise it has for giving you new superowers as a Data Scientist.
+Most importantly, I hope to get you excited about GitHub Actions, and the promise it has for giving you new superpowers as a Data Scientist.
 Here are two projects I recently built with Actions that show off its potential:

 ## fastpages

-[fastpages](https://github.com/fastai/fastpages) is an automated, open source blogging platform with enhanced support for Jupyter notebooks.
-You save your notebooks, markdown, or word docs into a directory on GitHub, and they automatically become blog posts.
+[fastpages](https://github.com/fastai/fastpages) is an automated, open-source blogging platform with enhanced support for Jupyter notebooks.
+You save your notebooks, markdown, or Word docs into a directory on GitHub, and they automatically become blog posts.
 Read the announcement below:

 <center>{% twitter https://twitter.com/jeremyphoward/status/1232059428238581760?s=20 %}</center>

 ## Machine Learning Ops

-Wouldn't it be cool if you could invoke a chatbot natively on GitHub to test your machine learning models on the infrastructure of your choice (GPUs), log all the results, and give a you a rich report back in a pull request so that everyone could see the results?
+Wouldn't it be cool if you could invoke a chatbot natively on GitHub to test your machine learning models on the infrastructure of your choice (GPUs), log all the results, and give you a rich report back in a pull request so that everyone could see the results?
 You can with GitHub Actions!

 Consider the below annotated screenshot of [this Pull Request](https://github.com/machine-learning-apps/actions-ml-cicd/pull/34):